 - C. E. Fox.
 The Threshold of the Pacific: an account of the Social Organisation, Magic, and Religion of the People of San Cristoval in the Solomon Islands.
 London, 1924.

-Solomon Islands belong to comparatively little known and little explored countries of the world.
-Biological, archaeological and geological research still provides new exciting information about these islands and many more discoveries are expected in future.
+The Solomon Islands belong to comparatively little-known and little-explored countries of the world.
+Biological, archaeological, and geological research still provides new exciting information about these islands and many more discoveries are expected in the future.

 Autobiography of a missionary in the Solomon Islands and the New Hebrides (Vanuatu).